British capture of Tobruk: British preparations

 After surrounding Tobruk, the WDF had exhausted the ample Italian supplies captured at Capuzzo and Sollum; O'Connor directed that the supplies flowing through the port of Sollum (350 LT per day in early January and 500 LT daily late in the month) to the 10th and 11th Field Depots he had set up about 70 km east of Tobruk.
 Concerned mostly about not having enough fuel and supplies for the offensive after the fall of Tobruk, O'Connor delayed the attack to accumulate more supplies.
 As the 7th Armoured Division had suffered more losses than the 6th Australian Division, O'Connor decided that the Australians would lead the attack.

 The two most depleted units, the 8th King's Royal Irish Hussars and the 6th Royal Tank Regiment, were withdrawn and their equipment distributed to the other four regiments of the armoured brigades.
 The first wave of the attack was to be the 16th Australian Brigade and the 7th Royal Tank Regiment, followed by the 17th Australian Brigade and the 19th Australian Brigade.
 The 7th Armoured Division would attack along the Western and perimeter to pin down the defenders.
-On 19 January the Royal Air Force (RAF) dropped leaflets calling on the Italians to surrender but Pitassi Mannella took no notice.
+On 19 January the Royal Air Force (RAF) dropped leaflets calling on the Italians to surrender but Mannella took no notice.